Younhong/hugin.github.io/README.md

 # Why Using Bloc Pattern?
 ![Bloc](./images/bloc.png)
 * Bloc Pattern is a design pattern that manages state of application.
 By using bloc pattern, you can manage status of application very efficient.
+* Bloc Pattern Separates Business Logic With UI.
 * Let's say if you have 100 widgets in one page.
 On the press of one button, you only want to change one widget.
 However, if you do not use any design pattern, you have to render whole page which includes 100 widgets.
 It is very inefficient since you only want to change 1 part of page.
 By using bloc pattern, you can set status for each widgets, and change only status of widget you want to give modification rather than rebuilding whole page.
 * For the state management of application, there are  many options like provider pattern, bloc pattern or redux pattern.
 From those options, we chose to use bloc pattern.
 * Flutter provides plugin for bloc pattern which helps developers to approach easily.